bokulich-lab/q2-fondue/tutorial/tutorial.md

 Want to set your own data in comparison to other published datasets or start off with a meta-analysis?
 _q2-fondue_ is here to help!

-This tutorial will give you an insight into working with q2-fondue and how the artifacts can further be used.
+This tutorial will give you an insight into working with q2-fondue and how the artifacts can be used further.

 ## Some Background
 There are numerous databases online, where researchers can deposit or retrieve high-throughput sequencing data.